Ensuring the Welfare of Captive Silver Foxes in Need

 Who Are Black Foxes UK?

-Black Foxes UK is a small, voluntary association of exotic animal enthusiasts that records and reports sightings of melanstic and anomalous red foxes in the UK in order to identify and reunite lost silver foxes with their owners.
+Black Foxes UK is a not-for-profit social enterprise, consisting of a small group of animal keepers, educators and enthusiasts that records and reports sightings of melanstic and anomalous red foxes in the UK in order to identify and reunite lost silver foxes with their owners.
 Our team members are all experienced with handling silver foxes and are dedicated to raising awareness and welfare standards of this beautiful and mysterious creature.

 Hayley de Ronde